 What is it like being in a rehab clinic?

 The time it takes to feel better at the initial stages of treatment is personal to each individual.
-Detox could last just a few days.
-Sometimes it will take longer than this to get a clear head again.
+Getting clear of the physical effects of alcohol or substance misuse in detox could take 3-6 days, for lighter use cases.
+Others may take much longer than this to progress.
 This variation is natural.

 KEY QUESTIONS